 Tauny is Emeritus Professor of Paediatric Rheumatology, with 35 years experience across the UK, Australia and US.
 A strong devotee to physical fitness and is an active endurance cyclist and long distance triathlete.

-Over the last year we have taken the time to talk to some of our parents and children, sharing their own stories and experiences.
+Over the last year we have taken the time to talk to some of our parents and young people, sharing their own stories and experiences.
 You can hear from them by clicking on the link below.

 To find out more about Kids Like Us